 Picking the right diamond takes a bit of education and expertise.
 Our expert gemologists can help you choose the right diamond for your engagement ring.
 Contact us for a complimentary consultation.

-We specialize in making custom jewelry and engagement rings using raw materials or using an inherited gemstone to redesign in our Restyle Design Services.
+We specialize in making custom engagement rings using raw materials or by using your own heirloom to restyle.
 Whether you have a style in mind or need a bit of guidance, our designers take you through the process step by step and create one of a kind pieces that last a lifetime.

 Chris and Villi were fantastic.
 Villi could not have designed the engagement ring any better.
 They were extremely professional, courteous, flexible, and honest.
 They treated me as if I was their only customer, and I could not recommend them enough. —Kyle T.